rajkumarritvik/app/README.md

-# Calorie Tracker App
-Calorie Tracker and Food Planning App
+# Calorie Tracker and Food Planning App
 Description
-A comprehensive web application designed to help users track their daily calorie intake and plan meals.
-The app offers detailed nutritional information, customizable food tracking, and a meal planning feature to help users make healthier dietary choices.
+Calorie Tracker is an intuitive, privacy-first app that helps users track their daily calorie intake, manage their food planning, and make healthier dietary choices.
+With its simple user interface and robust tracking capabilities, users can monitor their nutrition and seamlessly share data with healthcare providers when necessary.
 Features
-Calorie Tracking: Track daily calorie intake and analyze nutritional breakdown (carbs, protein, fats, etc.).
+Mood Tracking
+Quick Check-Ins: Users can log their mood through an intuitive emoji interface.
+Detailed Entries: Add notes to mood entries to track specific thoughts or events.

+# Food Planning
-Food Planning: Plan meals ahead of time by selecting from a database of foods, and customize meal plans based on dietary preferences or restrictions.
+Meal Planning: Organize meals ahead of time with the option to adjust for dietary restrictions.
-Nutritional Insights: View detailed reports and graphs that break down the nutritional content of your meals.
-User Profiles: Create personalized profiles with goals (weight loss, maintenance, or muscle gain) to tailor suggestions.
-Recipe Suggestions: Get meal suggestions based on your tracked preferences, restrictions, and goals.
+Recipe Suggestions: Receive meal suggestions based on personal preferences and goals.
-Searchable Food Database: Access a vast library of food items with detailed nutritional information.
+Nutritional Tracking
+Calorie Breakdown: Get detailed insights on calorie consumption and nutritional content.
+Daily Goals: Set calorie intake goals for weight loss, maintenance, or muscle gain.
+Reports and PDF Export
+Export Data: Easily export mood and food data in a professional PDF format for healthcare providers.

-Installation
+# Installation
+Steps to Install Locally:
 Clone the repository:
 git clone https://github.com/your-username/calorie-tracker-app.git
-Navigate to the project directory: cd calorie-tracker-app
+Navigate into the project directory: cd calorie-tracker-app
-Install the required dependencies: npm install
+Install the dependencies:
+npm install
 Usage

+# Starting the App:
-To start the app locally, run the following command: npm start
+To start the app on your local machine: npm start
-This will launch the app in your default browser.
+This will launch the app in your default web browser.
 Technologies Used
 Frontend: React.js, HTML, CSS
 Backend: Node.js, Express
 Database: MongoDB
-Authentication: JWT for secure user authentication Screenshots

-Add a brief caption describing the screenshot.
+Authentication: Firebase Authentication (for user login and profile management) PDF Export: jsPDF (for generating PDF reports)
+Data Visualization: Recharts (for mood trends and food tracking) Screenshots

+This is a snapshot of the app's dashboard, where users can track their daily calories and mood.
 Contributing
-Fork the repository.
+Fork the repository on GitHub.
+Clone your forked repository.
 Create a new branch (git checkout -b feature-name).
 Commit your changes (git commit -m 'Add feature').
-Push to the branch (git push origin feature-name).
+Push to your branch (git push origin feature-name).
-Open a pull request.
+Submit a pull request.

+# This project is licensed under the MIT License - see the LICENSE file for details.

+Privacy-First Features
+Local Data Processing: All data is processed locally on the user's device, with no third-party tracking.

+User-Controlled Data: Users have full control over their data and can export it at any time in a secure, clinician-friendly format.

+No Analytics or Ads: We do not collect personal data for analytics, ensuring complete privacy.

+Key Benefits:
+Track Calories and Nutrition
+Keep detailed records of your daily calorie intake, food choices, and nutritional values.

+Plan Meals Ahead:
+Organize meals and monitor progress with the meal planning feature.
+Export Reports for Healthcare Providers
+Generate and export PDF reports to share with healthcare professionals, giving them a comprehensive view of your food and mood history.

+TroubleshootingCommon Issues:
+Firebase Setup: If Firebase isn’t set up, the app defaults to demo mode with sample data.
+Chart Not Loading: Refresh the page to reload the mood and food tracking charts.
+PDF Export Issues: Check browser permissions for PDF generation and ensure pop-ups are allowed.